Homomorphisms to 3-manifold groups: Abstract

 \section{Abstract}

-We prove foundational results about the set of homomorphisms from a finitely generated group to the collection of all fundamental groups of compact $3$--manifolds and answer questions of Reid--Wang--Zhou \cite{RWZ} and Agol--Liu \cite{Agol-Liu}.
+We prove foundational results about the set of homomorphisms from a finitely generated group to the collection of all fundamental groups of compact $3$--manifolds and answer questions of Agol--Liu \cite{Agol-Liu} and Reid--Wang--Zhou \cite{RWZ}.